==============================

 is that you want.
 Here, for example, is a kind of dumb way of seeing how

-many observations are in the data. nrow(Apply)
+many observations are in the data. nrow(Data)

 works just as well, but